JerryFleming/PyDoc/library/bz2.rst

       :meth:`read1` and :meth:`readinto` methods were added.

    .. versionchanged:: 3.3
-      Support was added for *filename* being a :term:`file object` instead of an actual filename.
+      Support was added for *filename* being a :term:`文件对象` instead of an actual filename.

    .. versionchanged:: 3.3